Isle of Lismore

 Visit for a day or a little longer

-What a gem of an island at only 10 miles long by 1 mile wide, perfect for gentle walks and cycles, whilst being surrounded by water and wildlife.
+At only 10 miles long by 1 mile wide, Lismore is perfect for gentle walks and cycles, surrounded by water and wildlife.
 All this is located close to the mainland via a short ferry trip from Port Appin or Oban.

 Lismore 'The Great Garden'

-Lismore truly lives up to its Gaelic name 'Lios Mòr' meaning 'the Great Garden', Lismore is considered to be Scotland’s most fertile island and is home to more than 130 different bird species.
+Lismore truly lives up to its Gaelic name, 'Lios Mòr,' meaning 'the Great Garden'.
+It is considered Scotland’s most fertile island and is home to more than 130 bird species.

 The island is home to 160 'Liosachs.'
 Its low population density allows wildlife to flourish.
-The island is particularly known for its peregrine falcons, seals, otters, and various seabirds, including razorbills.
-Additionally, the island features three lochs, along with islets and skerries, all of which are designated as Special Areas of Conservation.
+The island is particularly renowned for its peregrine falcons, seals, otters, and a variety of seabirds, including razorbills.
+The island also features three lochs, islets, and skerries, all of which are designated as Special Areas of Conservation.

 Getting here